AndersDeath/diary2/000-current.md

 # 19 Februar - Montag - Berlin - 517 Tag der Einwanderung

 This day was nice.
-I enjoyed sitting here and working on
+I enjoyed sitting here and working on different things.